 WordPress.com is the whole package, sort of.
 As the WordPress software itself is free, there needs to be a way for the creators to make money somewhere – and wordpress.com is it.

-WordPress.com allows you to sign up for free and start building a wordpress website instantly.
-It provides the wordpress software as well as web hosting, so your website has a place to live.
-On wordpress.com you can instantly sign up and have a wordpress up and running in a couple of minutes.
+WordPress.com allows you to sign up for free and start building a WordPress website instantly.
+It provides the WordPress software as well as web-hosting, so your website has a place to live.
+On wordpress.com you can instantly sign up and have a WordPress up and running in a couple of minutes.

 WordPress.com starts out as free to get you involved – but quickly costs begin to appear.
 If you want your own domain name – for example, you want mycoolwebsite.com instead of mycoolwebsite.wordpress.com, you need to pay.
 If you don’t want your website to show ads, you need to pay.
 If you need more storage space for your website content, like videos and images, you need to pay.
 If you want to integrate Google Analytics, you need to pay.

 Even once you have paid for all the features you need on wordpress.com, you will find you are still limited.
-In order to create a straightforward website management experience for a non-tech savvy audience, WordPress.com removes on of the core features of WordPress, which is the ability to add custom plugins.
-As a result if you have custom website requirements that are not met by the default features included in WordPress, you are stuck.
+In order to create a straightforward website management experience for a non-tech savvy audience, WordPress.com removes one of the core features of WordPress, which is the ability to add custom plugins.
+As a result, if you have custom website requirements that are not met by the default features included in WordPress, you are stuck.

 Why would I use WordPress.com?

-WordPress.com is great if you want to start building your own website from scratch, and you don’t have much technical know how.
-It is free to start, and is a great place to start your personal blog or homepage.
+WordPress.com is great if you want to start building your own website from scratch, and you don’t have much technical know-how.
+It is free to start and is a great place to start your personal blog or homepage.